 Be sure to choose a shallow pan, maybe 2-3 inches on the sides.
 Avoid using a dutch oven, which is typically 5-6 inches on the sides, because it will steam your roast.
+Click here to learn how to make your own roasting pan.
 If you choose a rib roast, you can skip the rack because the bone serves the purpose.

 Press the rub of your choice into all sides of your beef roast.
 Don’t be stingy – make sure to generously cover your roast.
 Also, pick the herbs you like best in a rub.
 Garlic and thyme are great, or just use salt and pepper.
 Check out more rub ideas here.